WELCOME TO YEAR 2

 PE Days

-Our PE days will be on a Monday and Friday.
+Our PE days will be on a Monday and Friday (both sessions will take place outdoors).
 Children should come into school wearing their PE kits on these days.
 Please ensure your child's name is in all items of clothing including their basic school uniform.
 If your child's name is not on their items of clothing this makes it very difficult to locate lost items.
 If you are unsure of what your child needs for their PE kit please see our School uniform policy.

 Religion